 Corned beef is made from the muscle of a cow, and that muscle is formed with a variety of fibers that are attached together.
 When you slice against the grain in your corned beef recipe, you're shortening these fibers, which makes the meat more tender after cooking and easier to chew.

 Video of the Day

-Place your cooked piece of corned beef on a large cutting board.
+Place the cooked piece of corned beef on a large cutting board.
 Make a small incision along one end of the corned beef.
-Pull the meat apart, using a fork if necessary, to see which way the grain fibers of the meat run.
+Then pull the meat apart, using a fork if necessary, to see which way the grain fibers of the meat run.

 Arrange the piece of corned beef on the cutting board so the fibers of the meat are situated diagonally to your body.

-Slice the corned beef by cutting the meat at right angles to the direction of the grain, according to the well-known cooking book "The Illustrated Cook's Book of Ingredients."
-Cut the meat into thin slices as another way to shorten the muscle fibers and to help make the meat more tender than you would get with thicker slices.
+To help prevent stringy corned beef, cut the meat at right angles to the direction of the grain.
+Cutting the meat into thin slices is another way to shorten the muscle fibers and help make the meat more tender than it would be with thicker slices.

 If you notice that you're cutting with the grain, reposition the corned beef and try again — this way you can avoid ruining the entire piece of meat.

 Try slow-cooking your corned beef — the slow cooker helps to tenderize the meat, according to PennState Extension.
 You should still slice slow-cooked corned beef against the grain, though, to retain that tender texture.

 Add vegetables to your dish for a one-pot meal.
 Place veggies, such as potatoes and carrots, on the bottom of the slow cooker.
 These take longer to cook and need to be closer to the heat source, according to the University of Minnesota Extension.